 Nicholas A. Pairolero

-My research has appeared in academic journals, like Research Policy and Nature Biotechnology.
-In 2019 and 2020, my work was used to inform discussions during the U.S. Senate hearing “Promoting the Useful Arts: How can Congress Prevent the Issuance of Low Quality Patents?” and U.S. House of Representatives hearing titled “Enhancing Patent Diversity for America’s Innovators.”
-In addition, my research has received professional and academic awards, including the Department of Commerce Gold Medal for scientific/engineering achievement, and has been featured in the media (for example, Scientific American, Axios, VentureBeat and Forbes).
+My research has appeared in leading scientific journals, like the American Economic Journal: Economic Policy (forthcoming), Research Policy and Nature Biotechnology.
+In addition, my work has received professional and academic awards, including the Department of Commerce Gold Medal for scientific/engineering achievement, and has been featured in the media (for example, The Wall Street Journal, Axios, VentureBeat and Forbes).

 Prior to joining the United States Patent and Trademark Office, I earned my Ph.D. and M.A. in Economics at Indiana University Bloomington.
 While at Indiana University, I also taught undergraduate microeconomics and won the W. Phillip Saunders Award for Best Economics Associate Instructor in 2014.
 Before my Ph.D., I earned a B.B.A. in Economics and Mathematics from the University of Wisconsin Eau Claire.